-The architects submitted plans and specifications embodying the suggestions of the commission and others, January 29, 1914.
-The plans were accepted by the Board of Trustees, February 4, 1914.
-The contract was let to Wells Brothers Company, December 18, 1914.
-On November 19, 1914, ground was broken.
-Nine days later the first work was done in laying the foundations.
-According to the contract, the foundations were completed and ready for cut stone work on January 15, 1915.
-The cornerstone was laid on April 17, by Mr. Noyes in the presence of a large company of Trustees, Faculty, students, and friends of Mr. and Mrs. Noyes.
+The signestions of the domnission and others January 99, 7914, The plane was recently store of the sounds of the s

+1915.
+The cornerstone was laid on April 17, by Mr. Noyes in the presence of a large company of trustees, faculty, students and friends of Mr. and Mrs. Noyes.
 After an introductory statement by President Judson, I made a brief address, closing as follows: